Groestlcoin/electrum-personal-server/README.md

 Another option is to use a SSH tunnel to reach Electrum Personal Server.
 SSH connections are encrypted and authenticated.
 This can be done on the command line with: `ssh username@host -L 50002:localhost:50002` or with [Putty](https://www.putty.org/) for Windows.
-Then connect Electrum to localhost, and SSH will forward that connection to the server.
+Then connect Electrum-grs to localhost, and SSH will forward that connection to the server.

 ##### Number of connections